parrt/cs601/lectures/db.md

 Notice also how customer `Adam Petrie` is not represented in the joined table because he does not have a record in the `Orders` table.

 The `ON` clause specifies which column values must match for two rows to line up.
 The column name is fully qualified using the table name as well because they have the same name in both tables: `Customers.CustomerID = Orders.CustomerID`.
-If the customers table had used simply `ID`, then we could do `Customers.ID = Orders.CustomerID`.
+If the customers table had used simply `ID`, then we could do `Customers.ID = CustomerID`.
 That's usually what I do.

-`Natalie Lopez` has 2 records in the joined table because she has to orders  in the `Orders` table.
+`Natalie Lopez` has 2 records in the joined table because she has 2 orders  in the `Orders` table.

 We can also use table aliases to shorten queries.
 The above query could be rewritten using aliases: